jenkinsci/docker/README.md

 ```

 NOTE: read the section [_Connecting agents_](#connecting-agents) below for the role of the `50000` port mapping.
+NOTE: read the section [_DNS Configuration_](#dns-configuration) in case you see the message "This Jenkins instance appears to be offline."

 This will store the workspace in `/var/jenkins_home`.
 All Jenkins data lives in there - including plugins and configuration.